harshasbhat/harshasbhat.github.io/pages/website.md

 title:
 ---

-{% include new-window-fix.html %}

 > This website was built using a static website generator called Jekyll and is hosted on Github.
-I forked the website of [Gaurav Chaurasia's][gc] and tinkered with CSS and basic content.
+I forked the website of [Gaurav Chaurasia][gc] and tinkered with CSS and basic content.
 <br><br>
 First open an account on Github and set up a website for yourself.
 Follow the instructions [here.][GHpages]
 <br><br>